-Your can have the following networks with the NBG6818:

-• Wired.
-You can connect network devices via the Ethernet ports of the NBG6818 so that they can communicate with each other and access the Internet.
+Your NBG6818 provides shared Internet access by connecting an Ethernet cable provided by the ISP (Internet Service Provider) to the 2.5G/1G port.
+Connect network devices through the Ethernet ports of the NBG6818 (or wirelessly) so that they can communicate with each other and access the Internet.